You can also study this course:

 There's an emphasis on the analysis of music through the study of genres, a unique A&R ('artists and repertoire') module and performance workshops run by experienced music industry professionals where you will receive mentoring on how to improve aspects of your music.

-You'll spend time in the studio exploring production techniques and in your third year, learn how to set up your own production company.
+You'll spend time in the studio exploring production techniques and in your last year, learn how to set up your own production company.

 How will I be taught and assessed?